hphelion/documentation/moonshot/manage.operational-dashboard.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/troubleshooting/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/operational-dashboard/how-opdash-works/">NEXT &#9654;</a> </p>

-# HP Cloud OS Operational Dashboard Help
+# HP Cloud OS for Moonshot Operational Dashboard Help

-Welcome to the HP Cloud OS Operational Dashboard Help, which provides information about its user interface dialogs and options.
+Welcome to the HP Cloud OS for Moonshot Operational Dashboard Help, which provides information about its user interface dialogs and options.

 * [How the Operational Dashboard Works](/cloudos/moonshot/manage/operational-dashboard/how-opdash-works)